What An Executor Can And Cannot Do In Texas banner Texas

 Utilizing Texas Probate Court Resources Effectively

-The Texas probate court can really help executors.
-The court checks to make sure things are done right with its court oversight of executors.
-You’ll need to know the probate filing requirements and do the executor required actions to manage the estate correctly.
+The Texas probate court can help executors.
+The court checks to ensure things are done right with its court oversight of executors.
+You’ll need to know the probate filing requirements and take the executor’s required actions to manage the estate correctly.

 Checklist for Executors: Managing Estate Responsibilities